emmyapi/homelab/media/jellyfin/README.md

 docker compose up -d
 ```

-This command allows you to monitor the GPU usage.
+This command allows you to monitor the GPU usage. <br>
-In Jellyfin: Dashboard → Playback → Transcoding.
-Then try playing a movie that needs transcoding.

 ```bash
 watch nvidia-smi
 ```

+In Jellyfin: Dashboard → Playback → Transcoding.
+Find Nvidia and save settings<br>
+Then try playing a movie that needs transcoding. <br>
+Go to the terminal and see if there is any activity <br>

 🚀